How we used Google to get customers to a business they didn't know existed.

 Page Description = The description of that tab.

-H1 & H2 Tags = The most important header on your web page to the least important.
+H1 & H2 Tags = The most important headers on your web page to the least important.

 Anything else I didn't explain here I will explain in the copy.